 Orphan Drug Designation.
 Under the Orphan Drug Act, or ODA, the FDA may grant orphan drug designation to drugs or biologics intended to treat a rare disease or condition that affects fewer than 200,000 individuals in the U.S. or more than 200,000 individuals in the U.S. for which the cost of developing and making the product available in the U.S. for this type of disease or condition is not likely to be recovered from U.S. sales for that product.
 The granting of orphan designation does not alter the standard regulatory requirements (other than payment of certain fees), nor does it alter the standards or process for obtaining marketing approval.
 If a product that has an orphan drug designation subsequently receives the first FDA approval for the indication for which it has been designated as an orphan drug, the sponsor of the product qualifies for various development incentives specified in the ODA, including tax credits for qualified clinical testing (although Congress recently reduced the tax credit from 50% to 25% in 2017 tax legislation).
-Furthermore, the product is entitled to an orphan drug exclusivity period, which means that the FDA may not grant approval to any other application to market the same drug for the same indication for a period of seven years except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity for the protected indication.
-If the FDA designates an orphan drug based on a finding of clinical superiority, the FDA must provide a written notification to the sponsor that states the basis for orphan designation, including "any plausible hypothesis" relied on by the FDA.
+Furthermore, the product is entitled to an orphan drug exclusivity period, which means that the FDA may not grant approval to any other application to market the same drug for the same indication for a period of seven years except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity for the sponsor that states the basis for orphan designation, including "any plausible hypothesis" relied on by the FDA.
 The FDA must also publish a summary of its clinical superiority findings upon granting orphan drug exclusivity based on clinical superiority.
-Orphan drug exclusivity does not prevent the FDA from approving a different drug for the same disease or condition, or the same drug for a different drug for the same disease or condition, or the same drug for a different drug
+Orphan drug exclusivity does not prevent the FDA from approving a different drug for the same disease or condition, or the same drug for a different disease or condition.
+The EU has a similar Orphan Drug program to that of the U.S., and it is administered through the EMA's Committee for Orphan Medicinal Products, or COMP.